milvus-io/milvus-lite/README.md

 ### Working with PyMilvus

-Embedded Milvus could be run without pymilvus if you just want run as a server.
+Milvus-lite could be run without pymilvus if you just want run as a server.
 You could also install with extras `client` to get pymilvus.

 ```bash